Choosing to come along to something new is never easy, so this page is here to point you in the right direction on which ride is right for you.

 Worth giving the ride leader a call just to let them know you’re coming if it’s your first one.At weekends there is always a ride to suit most abilities.

 Apart from the Saturday (Broadstone) and Sunday (Purbeck) social, there is another regular Sunday morning ride at a faster pace, and some others exploring further afield into Wiltshire and North Dorset.There is also a Wednesday morning easy ride, a Wednesday evening ride into Wareham Forest for the more experienced rider, and if that’s not enough, we do a medium pace ride from Wimborne on Monday and Friday nights.

 For members, we organise day trips outside the area.
 A minibus and van are hired and up to 20 riders can visit places like Swinley Forest, Haldon, Forest of Dean and the Quantocks for as little as £10 – £15 each time.
 There is an annual weekend away to the Brecon Beacons and visits to the Welsh trail centres.
 All these rides can be found on the ride calendar.
 As you get a feel for you own level of riding within the group you can enjoy more of the rides that the club offer.

 Q. What bike must I have?

-Q. I’m haven’t ridden much lately, will I be fit enough?
+Q. I haven’t ridden much lately, will I be fit enough?

-A. The Saturday social rides are a great starting point if you’ve not been out on a led ride with us before, the pace is easy going, stopping as much as needed and normally a cake stop too at about the mid point of the ride to chat about all the scrapes you’ve had getting there.
+A. Our beginner rides are a great start and run from sprint to winter on a Wednesday evening and the last Saturday of the month.
+The Saturday social rides are also a great starting point if you’ve not been out on a led ride with us before, the pace is easy going, stopping as much as needed and normally a cake stop too at about the mid point of the ride to chat about all the scrapes you’ve had getting there.